-Netflix and Amazon Prime Video may be the couch potato nation's favourite all-round video streaming subscription services (and for good reason), but while they’ve firmly cemented themselves into TV binging culture - and inevitably offer something for everyone with their thousands of titles - TV and film buffs with specific tastes could be better served by more niche alternatives.
-Especially now that Apple and Disney are now players in the game.
+Netflix and Amazon Prime Video may be the couch potato community's favourite all-round video streaming subscription services (and for good reason).
+But while they’ve firmly cemented themselves into TV binging culture – and inevitably offer something for everyone with their thousands of titles – TV and film buffs with specific tastes could be better served by more niche alternatives.
+Especially now that Apple and Disney are now significant players in the game.

-So, if you're a self-proclaimed cinephile, horror connoisseur or Disney fanatic, or dream of a more studiously-curated catalogue, perhaps one of these seven rival services better deserve your direct debit....
+So, if you're a self-proclaimed cinephile, horror connoisseur or Disney fanatic, or dream of a more studiously curated catalogue, perhaps one of these rival services better deserve your direct debit...

 The catalogue itself won’t likely feature Zac Efron-starring rom-coms or the latest Marvel movie.
 With the service priding itself on showing – in their words – ‘forgotten gems’, ‘festival-fresh cinema’, ‘cult classics’ and ‘award-winning masterpieces’, the titles are somewhat obscure.
 And all the better for it.

 Pay 50 per cent more per month (£5) and you also get a cinema ticket every single week for a release of MUBI's choice at a supporting cinema.

 - Who is it for?
 The more discerning film watcher who knows (or wants to know) their Jean-Luc Godard from their Gaspar Noe.

 - What can you play it on?
 Android, iOS, Web, Apple TV, Amazon Fire TV, Android TV, Roku, Google Chromecast, Samsung, LG and Sony TVs, PS4